 This internal loop has many uses.
 It enables recollection, a process where the brain rehearses what it might say about its recent experience.
 To do so, it looks into itself and uses a forensic or archaeological approach to conclude what must have happened, based on the current state – no separate memory banks, records, or photos.
 This same procedure of internal looping also allows for imagination, planning, and every other kind of subjective experience.
 In every case, it works the same way: the brain detects what it is almost ready to say – and that detection activates neuronal proxies, resulting in meaning.

 In the end, the framework helps explain the most puzzling neurological phenomena – like blindsight, split-brain behavior, and how recollection works as reconstruction, not as the playback of a recording.
-It also reframes all sorts of cerebral operations, for example, active inference, shifting them from the input side of the CNS to the output side.
+It also reframes all sorts of cerebral operations, for example, active inference, shifting them from the input side of the central nervous system to the output side.
 Because in this view, conscious perception is not a window to the world.
 It does not arise from sensory input, but from the brain’s detection of its own expressive signal – an event located on the side of output.

 The framework is simple and logical, though it runs counter to several long-standing mistaken impressions that are hard to unlearn.
 For this reason, it cannot be effectively presented in the form of an academic treatise.
 This is why it’s presented in the form of a dialogue – conversations between Haplous and Synergos, who walk the reader through the trickiest turns.